I have a few things to say about the holidays that I want you to wrap up and give yourself. But first, two updates.

 Sometimes we forget that we are in charge of what we believe, what we think, how we feel, how we act and ultimately, the results we get.
 Don’t throw your power out the window, redirect it so that it envelopes you and helps you find the twinkly magic in the holidays instead of dreading them each year.
 You’re one thousand percent worth it and you’re the only one who can make that happen.
 So do it!

 Are we good here, my sugar plum fairy?
+If you’re not, hit me up in the comments below.

 Final thought, if you’re batching the meal plans, you’re setting yourself up for less stress over the holidays by having quick access to scrumptious whole plant meals during those times when you’re running on empty or have unexpected visitors, even one with a big beard wearing a red suit.